retsimx/garagelight/README.md

-# Pico W Rust Garage Light
+# Pico W Rust Garage Beam
-Raspberry Pi Pico W Rust UDP server for turning on/off a light
+Raspberry Pi Pico W Rust UDP garage beam sensor for turning on/off a light via the garage light project.

 To build the project, create a .env file with the wifi details used by the wifi driver. eg: